 Below are some of the more commonly asked questions about starting a careerin archives, records management and archive conservation.
 If you have anyquestions not answered by these FAQs then please contact us.

 To become a record professional (a term used to describe both archivists and records managers) you will need to achieve the postgraduate qualification in archives and / or records management.
-The UK has six such postgraduate programmes, with a seventh in Dublin, which are recognised and accredited by the Archives and Records Association.
+The UK has five such postgraduate programmes, with one each in Dublin and Maynooth, which are recognised and accredited by the Archives and Records Association.
 All the recognised postgraduate courses are listed within the relevant Careers page.

 All of the programmes run both a full one year Masters degree as well as a shorter Diploma, the difference being the submission of a dissertation.
 The minimum requirement for professional employment is the Postgraduate Diploma.